There will be times during your job search when you need to communicate with employers in written format:

 - How the position fits into your long term goals

 Personal statements are unique to each individual.
-Do not try to copy what you’ve seen someone else do – even if it is a struggle, take the time to form your own.
+Do not try to copy what you’ve seen someone else do.
+Even if it’s a struggle, take the time to form your own.
 For additional tips, consider this article by The Balance.

 Statement of Philosophy

 A statement of philosophy helps an employer get to know you as it highlights your unique approach to the nursing profession.
-For tips on writing a statement of philosophy, read New Health Advisor’s article.
+For tips on writing a statement of philosophy, read this article by New Health Advisor.